couldbewoese/mysite/content/authors/admin/_index.md

 - Microbiology x Neuroscience
     - How do hosts and microbes communicate with each other?
 How does that communication differ between mutualistic and parasitic residents?
     - How are gut microbes modulating "our" brains?
 How much control do they have over our mood, desires, and actions?
 If their genetic products play a significant role in our health, are we ready to consider their genomes as part of "us"?
+- Perception
     - Why do we believe we have a rich perception of the visual world when many peripheral and attentional tasks indicate otherwise?
-Are we simply overestimating our ability or are our brains wired with mechanisms to inflate or fill-in our world?
 - Photography ([site](https://www.skylersung.com))
 - Hiking

-Resume available upon request.